nomeata/haskell-for-readers/haskell-for-readers.md

     Here, the instance head itself has a constraint: This instance for `Tree a` only exists if there is a `Semigroup` instance for the type of values.

 Which instance is the right one?
-That depends on the purpose of the `Tree` data structure in the code; and maybe neither is the right one, in which case it might be better to have *no* instance at all, and use other mechanisms to select the right behavior.
+That depends on the purpose of the `Tree` data structure in the code; and maybe neither is the right one, in which case it might be better to have *no* instance at all, and use normal functions for these operations.
 :::

 ::: Exercise